excellencia/phonebook-api/README.md

 The application is built using Java Spring Boot, which provides a robust and scalable framework for building RESTful APIs.

+## Technology Used
+- Java 17
+- Spring Boot
+- Spring Data JPA
+- H2
+- Maven

 ## Getting started
-To run the phonebook-api application, you will need to have Java 11 or higher installed on your machine.
+To run the phonebook-api application, you will need to have Java 17 or higher installed on your machine.
 Once Java is installed, you can follow these steps:

 1. Clone the repository using the following command: